 Most healthy adults will not experience problems with eating, drinking, and swallowing, despite age-related changes in the muscles used for feeding and swallowing (Lazenby, 2008).
 However, some adults with ID—particularly those with psychomotor impairments or other comorbid conditions that affect feeding and swallowing—may experience dysphagia-related problems as they age (Lazenby-Paterson & Crawford, 2014).

-When individuals with ID are taught communication skills that serve efficiently and effectively as alternative behaviors, reductions in challenging behaviors result (Kurtz, Boelter, Jarmolowicz, Chin, & Hagopian, 2011).
+Challenging behaviors are reduced when individuals with ID are taught communication skills that serve efficiently and effectively as alternative behaviors (Kurtz et al., 2011).

 Identifying and treating behaviors early in development may promote appropriate communication using alternative modes and prevent negative long-term consequences.
-Replacing challenging behaviors with appropriate and increasingly sophisticated communication skills has the potential to facilitate growth in academic achievement and improve social relationships and vocational outcomes.
+Replacing challenging behaviors with appropriate and increasingly sophisticated communication skills has the potential to improve academic achievement, social relationships, and vocational outcomes.

-SLPs have an essential role in educating team members about the communication functions of such behaviors and developing methods for replacing them with other forms of communication behavior.
+SLPs typically educate team members about the communication functions of such behaviors and develop methods for replacing them with other forms of communication behavior.

-Cultural differences in the attitudes, beliefs, and perceptions of individuals with ID are well documented within the United States and in other countries (Allison & Strydom, 2009; Scior, 2011; WHO, 2010).
-This information is important because it affects service delivery and the interaction between the SLP and the family.
+Cultural differences in the attitudes, beliefs, and perceptions of individuals with ID are well documented within the United States and in other countries (Allison & Strydom, 2009; Scior, 2011; WHO, 2010a).
+At times, this may inhibit families from seeking services, resulting in either delays or lack of intervention.
+Societal norms within some communities may result in isolation of individuals with ID.
 Although there has been a global movement to encourage deinstitutionalization of individuals with ID and improve access to quality care and social integration, this is not yet a reality in all countries.

 Cultural perspectives affect communication and the way care is provided.
 SLPs need to (a) be aware of culturally associated beliefs about the cause of ID, (b) provide person-centered care, (c) build working relationships with caregivers, and (d) address communication barriers (Allison & Strydom, 2009).